Simulation Training

 Feedback in BNSSG

-Contact details
+Contact details and further information

 What is Simulation Training?

-Simulation training allows people and teams to experience, share, and observe challenging situations in a safe, facilitated environment, and to ultimately improve the care that we deliver to our patients.
+Simulation training allows people and teams to experience and observe challenging situations in a safe environment, to share experiences, and to learn from both peers and facilitators to improve the care that we can deliver to our patients.
+There has been growing interest in Primary Care Simulation to:

 • Improve staff confidence and capabilities

-• Contribute to team working and other-non technical skills
+• Contribute to team working and other non-technical skills

-• Build awareness of other team members’ skills and strengths
+• Build awareness of other team members skills and strengths

 • Increase staff morale and satisfaction in roles

-These are primary care clinicians with an interest in education who have had additional training in the theory and practice of simulation, enabling them to design and deliver simulation-based sessions to primary care staff and teams across BNSSG.
-These sessions are co-ordinated by a HEE-funded Simulation Fellow, Dr. Richard Jefferies.
+BNSSG Training Hub worked with local secondary care simulation centres over 2022 to train several ‘Simulation Ambassadors’.
+These Simulation Ambassadors are primary care clinicians with an interest in education who have had additional training in the theory and practice of simulation, to enable them to design and deliver simulation sessions to primary care staff and teams across BNSSG, co-ordinated and supported by a HEE funded Simulation Fellow.

 Examples of simulation sessions that have been delivered include:

-• Full day simulation sessions delivered in MDT settings covering 6 different scenarios with a focus on both paediatric and adult urgent and unscheduled care
+• Full day simulation sessions delivered in MDT settings covering 6 different scenarios with a focus on both paediatric and adult urgent and unscheduled care (Sept 2022)

-• Single scenario simulation sessions delivered to practice teams in their own clinical environments
+• Single scenario simulation sessions delivered to practice teams in their own clinical environments (through 2022 and ongoing into 2023)

-• Half day training sessions focused on managing difficult conversations for non-clinical staff
+• Half day training sessions focused on managing difficult conversations for non-clinical staff (Oct 2022)

 Topics that have been covered include: